 Second year residents continue to follow their patients in the Family Medicine Clinic, spend six months in each specialty, and attend lectures and conferences for each specialty.
-Additionally, during the second year, residents begin their continuity experience in Counseling and Health Promotion Services (CPHS), our primary care mental health clinic, with Alison Lynch, MD, and Michelle Weckmann, MD, our family medicine-psychiatry trained faculty.
-Residents spend one half day per week seeing patients in Counseling and Health Promotion Services (CHPS).
+Additionally, during the second year, residents begin their continuity experience in Family Medicine Psychiatry, our primary care mental health clinic, with Alison Lynch, MD, and Michelle Weckmann, MD, our family medicine-psychiatry trained faculty.
+Residents spend one half day per week seeing patients in Family Medicine Clinic.
 Family medicine rotations include inpatient family medicine, community medicine, emergency medicine, obstetrics, inpatient pediatrics, and surgery.
 Psychiatry rotations include addiction medicine, outpatient neurology, consultation-liaison psychiatry, and inpatient psychiatry.

 Residents participate in a focus learning course in advanced life support in obstetrics (ALSO) during their second year.